 The project narrative is where you address all your proposed activities.
 It is a critical section of your application, which we evaluate and rank against other applications using the merit review criteria.
 Remember that substance and measurable outcomes are more important than length.

-We are particularly interested in project narratives that convey strategies for achieving intended goals and objectives.
+We are particularly interested in project narratives that convey strategies for achieving intended performance.